🌟 KEY TAKEAWAYS

-- Other deductions include itemized deductions, 401(k) plans, and IRA contributions.
+Other deductions include itemized deductions, 401(k) elective deferrals, and IRA contributions.
+Retirement deductions are known as a Retirement Savings Contribution Credit.

 Discover some of the biggest deductions including the standard deduction and itemized deductions, then explore smaller tax write-offs to see which can benefit you.

-Almost all W-2 employees are eligible for the standard deduction, which is one of the largest deductions that you can apply to your federal income taxes.
-For the 2023 tax year, the standard deduction is $13,850 for people filing singly or for married people filing separately.
-For heads of household, it is $20,800, and for a married couple filing jointly the standard deduction is $27,700.
+Almost all W-2 employees are eligible for the standard deduction, which is one of the largest deductions that you can apply to reduce your taxable income.
+For the 2025 tax year, the standard deduction is $15,750 for single filers or for married people filing separately.
+For heads of household, it is $23,625, and for a married couple filing jointly the standard deduction is $31,500.
 These deduction amounts are adjusted for inflation each year and may be slightly different based on age, disability, and other personal factors.
 You claim the standard deduction when you file your federal income taxes each year.

-If you’re a W-2 worker who owns a rental property that you’ve lost money on, you may be able to claim some of that loss on your income taxes.
-This loss might be due to unpaid rent by your tenants, or to rent that’s charged below fair market value.
-In order to qualify for this deduction, your W-2 wage income must be below a certain threshold.
-The maximum amount that you can claim for this loss in a given tax year is $25,000.
+If you’re a W-2 worker who owns a rental property that you’ve lost money on, you may be able to claim some of that loss, called Passive Activity Loss (PAL), to offset your passive income from other sources (like investments or other rental properties).
+This loss might be due to unpaid rent by your tenants, or market decline or high maintenance and repair costs.

-Tax-deferred 401(k) plans offer several benefits.
-First, they allow you to reduce your taxable income in your contribution year.
+Pre-tax contributions to a 401(k) plan offer several benefits.
+They allow you to reduce your gross (before taxes) income, which in turn lowers your taxable income for the year.
 Making a 401(k) contribution reduces your taxable income.
 Although you will be taxed on the amount you contributed to the 401(k) plan when you start making withdrawals during your retirement, you can create a tax plan and strategize to pay taxes based on a lower tax rate.
 This enables you to reduce the overall amount of taxes you pay on 401(k) contributions.

 4. IRA